petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions.md

 ![A list of attributes appears for individuals.](./definitions/images/01.png)

-All the different attributes for individuals are listed.
+All the different attributes for individuals appear here.
 Some attributes may be defined by more than one data source.

 You can choose specific attributes for [creating segments](../people/segments/creating-segments.md) or [creating a specific breakdown for individuals](../people/individuals.md#breakdown).